School Lighting Systems

 Fortunately modern lighting control technology makes it possible to deal with both priorities at the same time!

-The ideal solution in educational environments is for dimming to be graduated to support the learning process, but use only the necessary amount of energy.
+The ideal solution for lighting control in educational environments is for dimming to be graduated to support the learning process, but use only the necessary amount of energy.

 Typically in classrooms there will be three or four banks of lighting.
 One of these will be close to the windows, another close to the front of the room where the whiteboard is located.
 A good lighting control system should be able to accommodate the varying levels of daylight, and adjust the lighting to compensate.